SergioGGirona/NomuLabsTrial-Back/README.md

     themselves and their CV upon completion of the challenge to this email address: info@nomulabs.com.

-## Data Model
+### Data Model

 In this simple social network we have two entities, User and Post, which relate to each other 1 to n.
 Both, user and post will have an ImageData property, which will use the Cloudinary schema, the service that will be used to store images.

-## Database
+#### Data management

 A connection is made to Mongo through Mongoose, Mongoose, a library for Node that allows us to write queries with validations and middlewares, to narrow down the data that is received and sent.

+The repo makes the call to the database, while the controller manages the information that is sent and received.

+There are 2 middlewares that change the information received: the Auth and de mediaFiles.
+The first one encrypts the password and saves it already encrypted.
+It also has the method to check encrypted passwords and to provide tokens and check them.
+All focused on the register and login process.

+The second one is in charge of managing the images uploaded by the user, both for the moment of registering and if he/she wants to update it later on.

-## Error management
+### Error management

-Create a class and a middleware to manage errors in the back and send a message according to the type of error,
+It's managed with a class and a middleware to manage errors in the back and send a message according to the type of error,